-Georgia Limited Warranty Deed — Flat $249
+Georgia Limited Warranty Deed $249 flat fee

 What is a limited warranty deed?